 Glossary

-Atom — The smallest particle of an element that can enter into a chemical reaction.
+Atom — The smallest amount of an element that still has the properties of the element.

 Isotope — A nuclide of an element having the same number of protons but a different number of neutrons.